-Principles and practices in the development, production, and management of field crops and range plants / forages, including plant breeding, plant diseases, soils, insect control, and weed control.
+Principles and practices in the development, production, and management of field crops, including plant breeding, plant diseases, insect control, and weed control.

 AG 130 INTRODUCTION TO ANIMAL SCIENCE

 Scientific animal agriculture.
 Importance of livestock and meat industries.
 Selection, reproduction, nutrition, management, and marketing of livestock.